cebotari1999/virtual_network/README.md

     Inter-VLAN routing

 - The routers was configured;
-- The Green and Blue zones was configured as Router on Stick;
+- The Green and Blue zones have Router on a Stick configuration;

       Routers connectivity
 - GR1, BR1, YR1, YR2 - are in first VLAN;